destaMo/Scrum-Notes/content/web_development/skills/planning.md

 ### 🎤 Interview

-- How do you Estimate the work on your project?
+- How do you Estimate the effort on your project?
 - What are the types of Estimation?
-- Which type of Estimation works best for you?
+- Which type of effort Estimation works best for you?

 ---